AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-11-20-E5-metabolomics-lipidomics-tissue-preps.md

 - Airburshing is now done with LC grade water.
 - We are using true eppendorf safe lock tubes and plastic pestles for homogenization.
 - We tested host/symbiont fraction separations and confirmed symbiont pellet was removed with two rounds of centrifugation.
+- We changed the airbrush from the vaccuum pump on the bench to an air compressor.
+This helped increase the pressure so that the concentration can be increased by using air without water.

 ### Protein content